CyberDragonPi/pt-wikipedia-ir-system/Assignment 1/REPORT.md

 "documents_metadata.jsonl" contains global metadata of the processed text documents, doc_count, total_tokens, avg_doc_length.
 "documents_stats.jsonl" stores pairs of values in the key:value format, where key is the document_id (doc_id), while value is the length of the corresponding document.
+"final_index.jsonl" stores our inverted index, in the format term: postings_list, where postings_list is the tuple of (doc_id, freq).
+In order to satisfy the given memory condition, we had to stream our dataset in batches, with batch size set to 750 (out of maximum value of 1000).
+This allowed us to keep the memory around 1400MB, low enough for the given constraint of 2GB.